Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab4.2.md

 ```

 Design a program that asks the user to enter the number of books that he or she has purchased this month and displays the number of points awarded.

+Module main()
+    Declare int booksPurchased

+    getBooksPurchased(booksPurchased)
+    If booksPurchased < 0 Then  // Check if a negative number was entered
+        Set booksPurchased = 0  // Set negative number to avoid default case
+    End If
+    Select booksPurchased
+        Case 0:
+            Display "0 Points earned for this month."
+        Case 1:
+            Display "5 Points earned for this month."
+        Case 2:
+            Display "15 Points earned for this month."
+        Case 3:
+            Display "30 Points earned for this month."
+        Default:
+            Display "60 Points earned for this month."
+    End Select
+Stop

+Module getBooksPurchased(int ref booksPurchased)
+    Display "Please enter the number of books you purchased this month: "
+    Input booksPurchased
+return

 # Software Sales